isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-10-05-post-Written Answer by Minister for Law K Shanmugam to PQ on Cases with Protection from Harassment Court.md

 **<b><u>Question</u></b>**

-To ask the Minister for Law to date, what is the number of cases filed with the Protection from Harassment Court (PHC) broken down into (i) sexual harassment (ii) workplace harassment (iii) cyber-bullying (iv) doxxing and (v) harassment by debt collectors, moneylenders, or creditors.
+To ask the Minister for Law to date, what is the number of cases filed with the Protection from Harassment Court broken down into (i) sexual harassment (ii) workplace harassment (iii) cyber-bullying (iv) doxxing and (v) harassment by debt collectors, moneylenders, or creditors.

 **<b><u>Written Answer:</u></b>**